nickvanw/ircx/README.md

 ircx
 ====

 ircx is a very basic IRC bot written on top of the wonderfully small [sorcix/irc](https://github.com/sorcix/irc) library.
-It's designed to be a small building block up, as a small example of one way to use the library.
+It's designed to be a small building block, a small example of one way to use the library.

 Using it is very simple: